skoona/SknServices/README.md

 * Process Constraint => 'Quoting/LicensedStates/USA'
 *         Operations => 'Notifications/Account/1003'

-The syntax thinking is A/B/C.  Where A is the content, B is the entity type, and C is the entity identifier.
-A <userdata> field contains the identifiers for A content.
+The URI syntax thinking is A/B/C.  Where A is the content(What), B is the entity type(Who), and C is the entity identifier(Who's ID).
+A <userdata> field contains the identifiers for A content(What's IDs).
 Example: Commission documents for Agency 34, where the list of document type ids is contained in userdata.

 This translates to AccessRegistry XML like the following: